nusco/narjillos/backlog.md

   Energy to children, total mass, etc.

 + Stabilize memory consumption
-  Right now the Lab program might run out of memory of a large experiment.
+  Right now the Lab program might run out of memory on a large experiment.
+  Avoid bulk-loading stuff off the database.

 + Fail with explicit error if running ancestry/history analysis on a file without history